paritytech/parity-processbot/README.md

 `NO_PROJECT_AUTHOR_NOT_CORE_CLOSE_PR`: Seconds before closing a pull request opened by an external developer that has no project attached.

-`UNCONFIRMED_PROJECT_TIMEOUT`: Seconds before reverting an unconfirmed change of project by a non-whitelisted developer (currently unimplemented).
+`PROJECT_CONFIRMATION_TIMEOUT`: Seconds before reverting an unconfirmed change of project by a non-whitelisted developer (currently unimplemented).

 `MIN_REVIEWERS`: Minimum number of reviewers needed before a pull request can be accepted.